-- Services are required to complete quarterly performance reporting on the department's online reporting system - OASIS - Services may be required to use the ASC case management system to record information about referrals and families they have contact with.
-This is likely to be an InfoExchange SRS system.
+- Services are required to complete quarterly performance reporting on the department's online reporting system - OASIS. - Services may be required to use the ASC case management system to record information about referrals and families they have contact with.
 This will include recording information required for evaluation purposes. - As part of all relevant Investigation and Assessment Events in ICMS, Child Safety records a summary of the action taken to support a child's protection.
-Where a ASC funded service is part of the response, they will provide sufficient information to assist the Child Safety officer to comprehensively complete this record on ICMS.
+Where an ASC funded service is part of the response, they will provide sufficient information to assist the Child Safety officer to comprehensively complete this record on ICMS.